App Volumes architecture

 - Prerequisites for Deploying App Volumes for Amazon AppStream 2.0

-- Prerequisites For Using App Volumes Applications on Horizon Cloud Service Next-Gen
+- Prerequisites For Integrating App Volumes with Horizon Cloud

 Manual deployment of App Volumes in a Horizon 8 environment

-One key concept in a Horizon 8 environment design is the use of pods and blocks, which gives us a repeatable and scalable approach.
-See the Pod and Block section of Horizon 8 Architecture for more information on pod and block design.
+A key concept in Horizon 8 environment design is the use of pods and blocks, which gives us a repeatable and scalable approach.
+See the Pod and Block section of Horizon 8 architecture for more information on pod and block design.

 Consider the Horizon block design and scale when architecting App Volumes.